-Performance assessment methodology (JV3) provides a sensible basis from which to develop a Green Star-specific energy model.
-This methodology is adopted by the Green Star Design and As Built rating tool as the basis of the modelled performance pathway for the Energy category assessment.
+Performance assessment methodology (JV3) provides a sensible basis from which to develop a Green Starspecific energy model.
+This methodology is adopted by the Green Star - Design & As Built and Green Star - Interiors rating tools as the basis of the modelled performance pathway (known as Reference Building and Reference Fitout Pathway respectively) for the Energy Category.